• Skip to primary navigation

 Adding Cream to Boiling Butter and Sugar Mixture in Metal Pot.

-Add whipping cream.
+Add whipping / heavy cream.

 Stir in salt.
 Set it aside to cool.